Current Accounts Guides

 Can I have more than one current account?

-It might depend on your personal situation, but most people can have more than one current account – in fact, many often do.
+You absolutely can, but whether you should depends on your personal circumstances.
+Most people can have more than one current account – and many often do.
 This could be to organise your money better, or to take advantage of interest rates and rewards.

 Why use MoneySuperMarket to switch your current account?